x12q/kotlin-randomizer/README.md

 # Introduction

 Generating random data for testing sometimes can be tedious, especially with large old classes that have deep nesting.
-This library aim to making generating random instances for any class easier.
+This library aims to making generating random instances for any class easier.

 A random instance of any class can be created as easy as this: